 Estate Planning Probate

-Another option that provides you the ability to stop a foreclosure sale is by filing Chapter 7 or Chapter 13 bankruptcy.
+Another option that provides you with the ability to stop a foreclosure sale is by filing Chapter 7 or Chapter 13 bankruptcy.
 Filing bankruptcy under one of these Chapters provides an automatic stay of execution (halts the legal proceeding) against all foreclosure and collection actions until the court has ruled in your bankruptcy case.

 If keeping your home is the primary goal, you may reaffirm your intent to continue paying your monthly loan payment under special provisions of the Chapter 7 or Chapter 13 of the bankruptcy code.
 At the same time, you can eliminate or reduce other debt, such as credit cards, in a Chapter 7 or Chapter 13 filing.
-Thus, the reduction in payments to creditors often makes it possible to meet your monthly mortgage payment.
+This reduction in payments to creditors often makes it possible to meet your monthly mortgage payment.

 If you have questions, contact us today to speak with an attorney who is ready to help you stop the foreclosure of your home.